michaeldeane62/beny_wifi/README.md

 ### Installation

 **Using HACS**
+You can now find this plugin from HACS Store!

+OR

+Install it from repository:
 - Click three dots in the upper right corner of HACS.
 - From the menu, select Custom Repositories
 - Paste link of this repository to Repository field